 Branding – Customize the Intelligent Hub experience for your organization.
 Update the primary and highlight colors, and even choose the icon that most closely matches your brand identity.
 There is also opportunity to update navigation tab names to match your organization.
 For example, if your IT Help Desk has a branded name, the Support tab in navigation will reflect that.

 Custom tab – The custom tab allows organizations to “pin” an internal or external website, such as the intranet portal.
 Tunnel traffic for internal sites with the Workspace ONE Tunnel capability.
 The custom tab can be pre-configured as the default landing page to drive additional traffic.

 Notifications – The “For You” framework in Intelligent Hub is where employees can access curated corporate communications.
-IT and HR can use the notification builder to build and preview an informational or actionable notification.
+IT and HR can use the notification builder to build and preview informational or actionable notifications.
 There is also a robust notification API for scripting support.
 Notifications can also be set at proper priority – urgent priority will pop up on the employee’s screen in Intelligent Hub, high and regular priority will be available in the “For You” page.

 Use cases for notifications are never-ending!
 Great examples of using this as a corporate communications tool are alerting employees to bad weather, office closures, technology outages, new apps, new people programs, survey requests, emergency alerts, critical healthcare communications, and more.

 Support – Self-service is a critical part of the unified workspace.
 Organizations can brand the support tab with the internal name of their IT helpdesk for brand recognition.
 Create a listing of the top solutions to FAQs to help employees self-solve, provide the ability to manage their devices, SSO for opening helpdesk tickets, easily onboard new devices, and password management.
 You can augment the self-service experience even further, by configuring AVA.